TheRealAnonymous008/quartz/content/details/engineering/systems/Information in Systems.md

 * *The amount of information in a message is actually a property of the receiver (observer) and not of the sender (or the observed)*
+	* Another way to say this, the same message (data) can be interpreted differently by different systems and thus contain different amounts of information based on what the system expects.

 * **Knowledge** can be defined as the cumulative expectations with which a system moves into the future.
 It is the internal structure that *matches the capacity of the system to dissipate flows in a steady-state equilibrium*.
 	* Another way to put it: It is the fit between the system's expectation and the actual state of the environment.